Words by Simon Difford

 Made famous by the Benton's Old Fashioned, created by Don Lee at PDT in New York City, which uses bourbon flavoured by smoky bacon fat, fat-washing is a method of flavouring any spirit with a variety of fatty foods including meats, fish, cheeses and butter.

-Lastly clarify by straining first through a fine strainer and then a cheesecloth.
-The spirit will have taken on the flavour of the fat and also acquired a silky mouthfeel.
+Lastly, clarify by straining first through a fine strainer and then a cheesecloth.
+The spirit will take on the flavour of the fat and acquire a silky mouthfeel.

 All editorial and photography on this website is copyright protected